cambridge-maths-school/nea24-ivan/writeup/writeup.typ

 To increase usability, I have included clear error messages when invalid inputs are provided.
 For example, if a user tries to add a transaction with a sender that doesn't exist in the network, the CLI will display an error message indicating that the sender is not found.
 This helps users understand what went wrong and how to fix it.\
 // TODO: image proof
 === Evaluation
+Overall, this iteration is quite successful.
+I have created a CLI linking everything that I have done so far, and adding features like checking balances of each users in the network.

-While explaining how to use the CLI to William, I drew out the graph that he was actually making on a whiteboard.
+While explaining how to use the CLI to William, I drew out the graph that he was actually making on a whiteboard and added the transactions that he is making below the graph:
+#figure(image("images/whiteboard.jpg", width: 50%), caption: [Whiteboard explanation to William])
 This has sparked my idea of how I am going to make my GUI.
-My idea is to make a graph of the users/nodes in the network, and you can click on them to show details or the state of the network.\
+My idea is to make a graph of the users/nodes in the network, and you can click on them to show details or the state of the network.
+This replaces the complex interface that I have made in the Analysis section.
+More designs of this interface will be continued in Iteration 4. \

 == Iteration 4
 In Iteration 4, I will be developing a Graphical User Interface (GUI) for my blockchain simulator.
 Due to the lack of time and experience in creating graphs visualisation tools.
 I am going to use a library called vis.js.
 This is because vis.js is a dynamic, browser-based visualisation library that is easy to use and has a lot of features that can help me to create a more visually appealing and interactive GUI for my blockchain simulator.
 For example, vis.js allows user to drag the nodes around, zoom in and out, and move the graph back to the centre by default.
 This will help my stakeholders to navigate the nodes/users structure more easily.\